 Preparing the new engine meant first flattening the plate on the pulley assembly to match the contours of the new engine and installing it to the housing under the throttle with a couple of metal screws.
 It was necessary to remove the handle from the starter cord, run the cord through the pulley and reinstall the handle.
 The female flange was pressed, by hand, over the shaft with the locking key in place and the shroud was bolted onto the new engine using holes that were in exactly the right place.

 Next, the new engine dropped over the existing holes in the mounting plate and was bolted down.
 The female flange was adjusted into position and locked down.
 Finally, I added the recommended oil (SAE 10W30) and fuel (unleaded gasoline mixed with Sta-Bil fuel stabilizer).
-With everything set, I pulled the starting cord slowing to move gas to the cylinder and the engine started.
+With everything set, I pulled the starting cord slowly to move gas to the cylinder and the engine started.
 That’s right, first pull.
 Not only that, it’s started on the first slow pull every time since then.

 In my case the original transmission control lever came across relatively high in the mover.
 That was fine for the shape of the original engine, but it wouldn’t work with the new engine because it bumped into the carburetor.
 I tried bending it, but that didn’t work.
 While thinking I would have to cut off the mount and reposition it, it occurred to me that the new mover at our local irrigation supply shop had a different lever arrangement.
 That lever mounts fully outside the mover cover and runs below the engine, thus solving the problem.
 The local irrigation supply store had one in stock, so I bought and installed it.
 The photo was taken at the store as an aid in installing the lever on my mover – the included instructions were pretty poor.
 Click on the photo to see a full-sized version where you can clearly see the adjustment linkage under the mover frame and the arm headed toward the reduction unit.
 The silver plate on the far right, center is the engine mounting plate.